-In addition to editing settings specific to the Oracle Database Client installation, check that the FROM\LOCATION path is correct and points to the products.xml file in the stage directory in the installation media.
+In addition to editing settings specific to the Oracle Database Client installation, check that the FROM_LOCATION path is correct and points to the products.xml file in the stage directory in the installation media.
 You may want to set this variable to point to an absolute path, for example:

-FROM\LOCATION="\\myserver\client\stage\products.xml"
+FROM_LOCATION="\\myserver\client\stage\products.xml"

-Remember that you can specify the response file variables at the command line rather than within the response file.
+Remember that you can specify sensitive information, such as passwords, at the command line rather than within the response file.
 "How Response Files Work" on page A-1 explains this method.

-See Also: Oracle Universal Installer and OPatch User's Guide for detailed information on creating response files.
-In an installed Oracle Database, select Start, then Programs, then Oracle - HOME\NAME, then Oracle Installation Products, then Universal Installer Concepts Guide.
+See Also: Oracle Universal Installer and OPatch User's Guide for detailed information about creating response files.
+In an installed Oracle Database, select Start, then Programs, then Oracle - HOME NAME, then Oracle Installation Products, then Universal Installer Concepts Guide.
 It appears in HTML format.